MedDali-Jaziri/Gestion-de-Banque-with-JEE-Spring-Boot-/README.md

 # Gestion-de-Banque-with-JEE-Spring-Boot-

 Bank management carried out by Mohamed Ali Jaziri this project was carried out by Java EE "Spring Boot".
 In this project you must see the folder name is Details because it have two files a presentation on this Project with the details and the second file which contains all the starting to obtain the final result.
+Also if you need know more details you should should see in this video and you on my YouTube channel https://www.youtube.com/watch?v=OtVsTRT5THE

 # Java EE Project Spring JPA Hibernate Account Management
 <h5>Introduction:</h5>